pre-eth/adam/README.md

 ## III.
 AUGMENT

 This phase has 3 stages: **undulation**, **summation**, and **assimilation**.
-You can remember it with the handy acronym [**USA**](https://media.tenor.com/gH-6XZCn-5EAAAAC/homer-simpson-usa-homer.gif)!
+You can remember them with the handy acronym [**USA!**](https://media.tenor.com/gH-6XZCn-5EAAAAC/homer-simpson-usa-homer.gif)

 ### UNDULATION

 Consider this wave:

-Since our working unit is only integers, suppose we roughly approximate the parameters of this waveform and apply it to the buffer in the form of a compressive permutation.
+Since our working unit is only integers, suppose we roughly approximate the motion of this waveform and apply it to the buffer in the form of a compression permutation.

 This means that order must be changed and a certain subset of bits need to be selected.

-So to satisfy these criteria, we will do 3 things:
+So to satisfy these criteria, we'll do 3 things:

 1. Shift even columns up 2 elements, and odd columns down 2 elements
-2. Simulate a waveform `W` with amplitude `A:=4` and wavelength `L:=4` using the function `y = 4sin(4x)`, where `y` is the number of bits to shift left from `x`
+2. Simulate a waveform `W` with amplitude `A:=4` and wavelength `L:=4` by shifting `N` bits from the elements that form the troughs of `W`, where `N:=ROW`
 3. Repeat Step 1

-As the graphic shows, this function selectively compresses 64 of the elements.
-The wavelength can be fine tuned and the polarity can be inverted as well if desired.
+As the graphic shows, this function selectively compresses 64 of the 128 elements.
+An actual sin function was not used because, as you're probably aware, the elements are in a completely arbitrary order.
+Plus, converting to float and then back to int per value would be more overhead than desired, so using the sin function as mere inspiration for modeling precision seemed most appropriate.

 ### SUMMATION

-The summation stage begins with an expansive permutation.
-This is a simple 2 stage form of cytokinesis.
+The summation stage begins with an expansion permutation.
+This is a simple form of columnar cytokinesis.

-We begin by returning to our initial configuration of 8 4x4 S-Boxes containing 16 64-bit integers each.
-The 1st, 4th, 12th, and 16th element are responsible for the creation of 2 integers each, since they're used as addends in 2 separate operations:
+Groups of 4 columns each are summed in the following fashion to produce 32 new integers, or 4 *new* columns, which are used to fill in the remainder of the buffer:

-This scheme is used to produce 80 new elements for 5 additional S-Boxes, which are stored in the rest of the buffer.
-The remaining 3 boxes are synthesized from the 5 new ones, with the 5th box only producing 8 integers.
+Notice the interweaving of columns in a way that guarantees each integer is responsible for at least the creation of 2 more.

 ### ASSIMILATION

-A longitudinal disruptive transposition is applied using alternating number sequences for the initial set `(0,5,4,X,1,6,2,X)` and new set `(4,X,1,6,2,X,3,7)`.
-The `X` represents the indexes of elements that are replaced with empty bytes, and the two passwords are derived from the firing order of the Lamborghini Huracán's 5.2L V10 engine.
-Here "password" is just the proper term; these are nothing-up-my-sleeve sequences.
+A longitudinal disruptive transposition is applied using alternating number sequences `(0,5,4,1,1,6,2,2)` and `(4,4,1,6,2,3,3,7)` to the old and new set.
+The elements per column are reordered accordingly, with duplicate indexes meaning just that - duplicate elements.
+The passwords are derived from the firing order of the Lamborghini Huracán's 5.2L V10 engine.
+Here *password* is just the proper term; these are nothing-up-my- sleeve sequences.
+After being transposed, the columns are stored contiguously in the buffer in blobs of 512 bits.

 The permutation logic of ISAAC64 is extended to 16 integers at a time, and used to thoroughly blend the original set and its offspring like so: